camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 You can toggle between the progress bar and the single number visualization using the same goal line switch.

 A red line indicator appears on the progress bar when its value exceeds the goal value.
-On the right-hand side of the indicator, the bar turns into a darker color to clearly show the exceeded amount.
+On the right side of the indicator, the bar turns into a darker color to clearly show the exceeded amount.

 ![Progress Bar Visualization](./img/progressbarExceeded.png)